TeachersFirst's Comics and Cartoons Resources

 Grades2 to 12

 In the ClassroomThere is a multitude of ways to use comics/cartoons in the classroom.
 For instance, create one-page discussion starters to help students keep up with current political issues.
 Use comics to show sequencing of events, for example, explain the sequence of a story, a science concept, or current event!
 When studying about characterization, create a dialog to show (not tell) about a character.
 Use comic strips for literature responses.
 Another idea - why not use the comics for conflict resolution or other guidance issues (such as bullying).
 Sometimes it is easier for students to write it down (or draw the pictures) than use the actual words.
 Emotional support and autistic support teachers can work with students to create strips about appropriate interpersonal responses and feelings.
 World language and ENL/ESL teachers can assign students to create dialogue strips as an alternative to traditional written assessments; summarize through a comic.
 Challenge students who move through other assignments more quickly to create a cartoon for review of a topic studied in class.
-Make a class book of the comics created throughout the year.
+Make a class book of the comics created throughout the year using Book Creator, reviewed here.
+Book Creator includes features for students to easily create digital books using their own text, videos, and images.

 GradesK to 12

 In the ClassroomCreate dialogues that introduce new content topics in your classroom.
 Students can use this "witty" tool to introduce topics from research or to practice a speech to be given in class.
 Use comics to create a dialogue discussing misconceptions in the content and a discussion of the actual facts to dispel the misunderstandings.
-For more ideas about using comics in the classroom see Comics Workshop for Teachers.
 To view more comic creator tools and ideas view this collection.
-Some suggested comic creators are Printable Comic Strip Templates, reviewed here, ToonyTool, reviewed here, Write Comics, reviewed here.
+Some suggested comic creators are Printable Comic Strip Templates, reviewed here, ToonyTool, reviewed here, Make Beliefs Comix, reviewed here.

 GradesK to 12